 The EPA recommends radon mitigation in homes if the radon level is 4 picocuries per liter (pCi/L) or higher.
 Radon levels less than 4 pCi/L can still pose a risk and, in many cases, can also be reduced by mitigation.

 Oregon.gov outlines radon risk levels by zip code.
 There are some areas that are more prone to higher radon levels than others.
-A PDF of risk by zip code can be found here.
+A PDF of risk by zip code can be found here and a map of Oregon with radon risk levels can be viewed here.
 Not all properties in zip codes prone to high levels will have radon issues.
 Testing is always recommended to verify levels in any property.